matrix-org/matrix-spec/content/client-server-api/modules/voip_events.md

 events, using the `sdp_stream_metadata` property.
 An [`m.call.sdp_stream_metadata_changed`](/client-server-api/#mcallsdp_stream_metadata_changed) event can be sent when the metadata changes but no negotiation is required.

-`sdp_stream_metadata` maps from the `id` of a stream in the session description, to metadata about that stream.
-Currently three properties are defined for the
-metadata: `purpose`, `audio_muted` and `video_muted`.

-`purpose` should be a string indicating the purpose of the stream.
-The following `purpose`s are defined:

-*  `m.usermedia` - stream that contains the webcam and/or microphone tracks
-*  `m.screenshare` - stream with the screen-sharing tracks

-`audio_muted` and `video_muted` are booleans that indicate whether the audio and video tracks in the stream are muted, respectively.
-All tracks should be assumed unmuted unless specified otherwise.

 Clients are recommended to not mute the audio of WebRTC tracks locally when an incoming stream has the `audio_muted` field set to `true`.
 This is because when the other user unmutes themselves, there may be a slight delay between their